Equality and Diversity Policy

 - Fulfilling all equality and diversity obligations under the Equality Act 2010 and associated codes of practice

-- Fulfilling all equality and diversity obligations imposed by the Bar Standards Board
+- Fulfilling all equality and diversity obligations imposed by the Bar Standards Board; and

 - Complying with this policy